pablocru/imaengine.org/src/content/blogResources/mockup-02.md

 seoTitle: Resources Post Template for Software Development
 seoDescription: >-
   This is a sample template for resources blog posts.
-Use this mockup to create structured and consistent content for IIoT software development.
+Use this mockup to create structured and consistent content for IIoT software development
+relatedPosts:
+  - mockup-01
 ---

 # Resources Post Template